Skip to main content

 overrideParams.resultArraysWithObjects

-resultArraysWithObjects: 0 - determines in what form to return arrays of results of the called scraper:
+resultArraysWithObjects: 0 - determines how to return result arrays from the called scraper:

 • if enabled (1) - arrays of objects will be returned